ex-jedi/beginner-javascript-tutorials/README.md

 - A bang  (`!`) in front of a boolian flips it.
 - A double bang  (`!!`) before a value coerces it into a boolian.
+  - Coercion is usually not used very often.

 ```javascript
 let bool = true; // bool === true